clerk/javascript/.changeset/nine-spies-own.md

 "@clerk/clerk-js": patch
 ---

-Fixes issue where `createFlexGapPropertyIosCompat` was incorrectly detecting a chrome browser agent
+Fixes issue where `createFlexGapPropertyIosCompat` was incorrectly detecting a modern Chrome for iOS user agent.